adamzvolanek/DevRackDocs/hobbies_az.md

 ## Gaming

-I do not own consoles anymore but enjoy playing a eclectc collection of games on Steam, below is a collection of various games I have played over the years since the NintendoDS, PS2, and Xbox360 days:
+I do not own consoles anymore but enjoy playing a eclectic collection of games on Steam, below is a collection of various games I have played over the years since the NintendoDS, PS2, and Xbox360 days:

 ### Single-Player